NOTE: This Code was approved in April of 2019.

 - Take special care when considering whether to involve children and young people (minors) in research.
 The questions asked must take into account their age and level of maturity.

-- When working with other vulnerable individuals, researchers must ensure that such individuals are capable of making informed decisions and are not unduly pressured to cooperate in research.
+- When working with other vulnerable individuals, researchers must follow all applicable laws and regulations and ensure that such individuals are capable of making informed decisions and are not unduly pressured to cooperate in research.

 Section 7: Honesty and Transparency